 Flapper valve flush type RV/Marine Toilets that dump into a larger vented black holding tank, are in my opinion, the best way to handle more than one or two people.
 Or to provide extended waste capacity, for longer boondocking.
 They also generate no smells in a confined space if installed and used correctly.
 Operation is very close to what most people are used to at home.

 I say that in the paragraph above (larger vented holding tank) even though I installed the Thetford C402C in my latest Sprinter Conversion.
 Due to limited holding tank space issues in a small Sprinter van (Sprinter 144).
 Also, I didn’t want a floor, and roof penetration, to vent an under vehicle holding tank.

-So I rank this C4002C configuration as #2 as next best.
-Mine has been in for two years.
+So I rank this C402C configuration as #2 as next best.
+Mine has been in for multiple years.
 No smells.
 Access to pull and dump the tank is on the exterior.

 The total footprint of my Sprinter shower/toilet combo is just shy of 30×30 inches.
 Yes cramped.
 But in a small van, the shower/toilet combo area also doubles as a coat closet or a place to place snowy or wet footwear and rain gear.
 Any water runs down the shower drain into a gray holding tank.

 1. The first one is in a standard length (144) Sprinter Van.

 With an Interior footprint of about 26×26 inches.
 Just enough to accommodate the commode and caulk all joints.
 Exterior Footprint including the walls about 30×30 Inches.
 This is in a 2019 Sprinter Van 144 in the very rear passenger side corner.
 It also incorporates part of the wheel well.